Topological field theory on r-spin surfaces and the Arf invariant: Abstract

 \section{Abstract}

 We give a combinatorial model for $r$-spin surfaces with parametrised boundary based on \cite{Novak:2015phd}.
 The $r$-spin structure is encoded in terms of $\Zb_r$-valued indices assigned to the edges of a polygonal decomposition.
-With the help of this model we count the number of mapping class group orbits on $r$-spin surfaces with parametrised boundary and fixed $r$-spin structure on each boundary component, extending (and giving a different proof of) results in \cite{Randal:2014rs,Geiges:2012rs}.

-We use the combinatorial model to give a state sum construction of two-dimensional topological field theories on $r$-spin surfaces.
+This combinatorial model is designed for our state sum construction of two-dimensional topological field theories on $r$-spin surfaces.
 We show that an example of such a topological field theory computes the Arf-invariant of an $r$-spin surface as introduced in \cite{Randal:2014rs,Geiges:2012rs}.
 This implies in particular that the $r$-spin Arf-invariant is constant on orbits of the mapping class group, providing an alternative proof of that fact.

 \thefootnote{\arabic{footnote}}

 {

 }